Effective from 25th May 2018

 Is my personal data transferred outside of the European Union?

 At the time of writing all of our online payments are processed securely with Paypal.
 It is necessary in order to process your card payment to collect your name, address and card details.
-These are processed securely to our card processing partner Paypal and the transaction is processed on Paypals servers.
+These are processed securely on Paypals servers.
 “Paypal is fully GDPR compliant,”

 Payments will appear on your statement as Phoenix Media Website Services